10th Global Youth Justice Training

 Establish, Enhance, Expand and Learn

 Teen Court - Youth Court - Student Court - Peer Court - Peer Jury

-Eligibility: Individuals and Teams of Adults and Volunteer Youth Justice Youth 14+ Years of Age
+Eligibility: Individuals and Teams of Adults and/or Volunteer Youth Justice Youth

 While there exist greater linkages today between nations and peoples than our planet has likely ever known, we still see all around us an ever-increasing divide between the rich and poor.
 This is especially transparent in the disproportionate representation of the poor and those with a disease in the juvenile justice system and criminal justice system.
 These youth justice diversion programs around the globe are engaging youth in record numbers to volunteer and work side-by-side with adults who have empowered them to bridge this divide and work toward a shared vision of human dignity, greater equity, freedom, basic security and justice.
 Youth must be at the forefront in the local to global struggle to overcome some of our most pressing and complex social and economic global challenges.
 This belief led to the creation of our '16 and VOTE Global Campaign' which champions lowering federal/national, state and local voting ages from seventeen (17) years of age and older to sixteen (16) years of age around the globe and in twenty-five (25) or more countries by the Year 2025.